Slow Braised Pork Rib Ragu

 • Alternately: stop here and refrigerate the strained cooking liquid and meat for several hours or overnight.
 The fat will rise to the top of the liquid and can be easily removed.

 • When ready to serve, make the grits: Bring the water and salt to a boil.
 With a whisk, slowly stir in the grits.
 Bring back to the boil.
 Lower the heat to a simmer.
-Cover and cook for 5 minutes.
+Cover and cook for 5 minutes or as specified on the package.
 Add butter and stir until butter is melted.

 • Serve the ragu over a generous portion of buttered grits.
 Garnish with chopped fresh parsley if desired.